anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 CNTT will provide the participants with the community RC-1 Test suite, found at this Link: https://github.com/cntt-n/CNTT/blob/master/doc/ref_impl/cntt-ri/chapters/chapter04.md.
 The participants will execute test cases per instructions and record the quantitative results.

-Test case suite should be executed successfully at least 3 times, because this number represents the recommended number of test suite runs to eliminate false positives in results.
+Test case suite should be executed successfully at least three (3) times, because this number represents the recommended number of test suite runs to eliminate false positives in results.
 A triage process will be used to determine and manage root cause analysis of any failures encountered.
 If the failures are determined to be issues with the participant’s VI, CNTT will convey the issues to the RI work stream and make available SMEs to assist the participant in resolving the issues.
 When failures are deemed to be caused by an issue or gap in the RA/RI/RC, the community will work to determine the resolution, and modify the RA/RI/RC accordingly.

 Once the test case suite execution is successful for 3 consecutive iterations, the participant will provide the data of all iterations (both successful and unsuccessful) to CNTT based on participant privacy expectations (See Expectation #4)

 <a name="9.5.1.6"></a>
 #### 9.5.1.6 Expectation #3: The Qualitative Survey

 At the conclusion of the Test Case iterations, the participant will be asked to complete a qualitative survey of their experience.
 This survey will be used to measure the feasibility, utility, and effectiveness of the RI-1 specifications, installation/configuration methods and RC-1 Test case efficacy.
-The survey will use an Agile User Story format.
+The survey will be in an Agile User Story format.
 The Table below provides an example of the survey questions:

 <p align="center"><img src="../figures/Table 1-1.png" alt="Qualitative Survey" title="Survey/Questionnaire example" width="85%"/></p>
 <p align="center"><b>Table 1:</b> Survey/Questionnaire example</p>